 Michael Stein has been a passionate promoter of technology adoption by nonprofits for fundraising, engagement, organizing and advocacy since the birth of the Internet.
 He works as a freelance consultant and coach to nonprofits, foundations and other civic organizations with a focus on digital engagement, online fundraising, social media presence, and email and website usability.

 He is formerly a Senior Account Executive at the Mal Warwick Donordigital direct response fundraising agency.
 At MWD he managed national, regional and local campaigns to help nonprofits raise money online and engage supporters, including for Consumer Reports, Habitat for Humanity International, The SETI Institute, Ploughshares Fund, Catholic Relief Services, and Berkeley Humane.

-Michael is a Board Member of the Association of Fundraising Professionals, Golden Gate Chapter where he indulges his lifelong passion for fundraising for progressive causes.
+Michael is a former Board Member of the Association of Fundraising Professionals, Golden Gate Chapter where he indulged his lifelong passion for fundraising for progressive causes.

 He is the author of three books and numerous articles chronicling the rise of digital marketing, mobile, and online fundraising.
 In 1997, he co-authored the groundbreaking book Fundraising on the Internet: Recruiting and Renewing Donors Online, with Nick Allen and Mal Warwick.